Apply for an alcohol or entertainment premises licence

 How to apply

-- to nominate and provide a consent form for a designated premises supervisor (DPS)
+- consent form signed by the designated premises supervisor (DPS)

 If you apply online, the responsible authorities will automatically be notified as part of your application.
 We'll confirm within 24 hours to let you know if your application was successful.